galaxyproject/training-material/topics/genome-annotation/tutorials/apollo/tutorial.md

 To annotate a genome using Apollo, we need the reference genome sequence in FASTA format, and any evidence tracks we want to refine into our annotations.
 "Evidence tracks" can be any data like:

 - A set of prior gene predictions or other genomic feature predictions
-- The output of a bioinformatic analysis like BLAST or InterProScan
+- The output of a bioinformatics analysis like BLAST or InterProScan
 - Sequencing reads from RNA-Seq or another HTS analysis
 - If you are not doing a *de novo* annotation, then a previous released <abbr title="Official Gene Set">OGS</abbr>